-The above-mentioned approach for recalculating enteric fermentation of cattle has been employed by (Havlikova, 2004), who has compiled new emission estimates for the whole 1990 - 2002 period using nationally specific data collected by (Hons and Mudrik, 2004).
+Consequently, it was decided to revise the entire procedure for calculation of methane emissions from animal breeding in accordance with the Good Practice Guidance.
+Recently, such an approach has been employed for recalculating enteric fermentation of cattle in a study by the authors (Kolar, Havlikova and Fott, 2004), who have compiled new emission estimates for the whole 1990 - 2002 period using nationally specific data collected by our external experts (Hons and Mudrik, 2003).
 Innovated calculations for cattle are based on Czech zoo-technical data (milk production, weight, weight gain for growing animals, type of stabling, etc.) and also on statistical data for more detailed classification of cattle, which are available in the Czech Republic.
-The study (Havlikova, 2004) will be published as soon as all QA/QC procedures take place.
-Study on enteric fermentation should be followed by a similar study of emissions from manure management; however, this constitutes a less important source of methane emissions.
+Recalculations will be presented in CRF and NIR as soon as all the QA/QC procedures are in place.
+Study on enteric fermentation should be followed in 2005 by a similar study of emissions from manure management; however, this constitutes a less important source of methane emissions.

 Definitive recalculation of the entire emission series is expected only after thorough verification of all calculation procedures.
-These verification procedures should be accomplished by the end of 2004.
+These verification procedures should be accomplished by the end of 2005.
 The existing procedure and results will still be used until all the values are properly verified.

-In relation to the consistency of the emission series for N_2O , it should be repeated that the emission estimates have been calculated in a consistent manner since 1996 according to the default methodology from (Revised 1996 IPCC Guidelines, 1997).
-The recalculated values for 1990 and 1994 were obtained in the last two years; the data for 1992 were recalculated this year.
+In relation to the consistency of the emission series for N2O, it should be repeated that the emission estimates have been calculated in a consistent manner since 1996 according to the default methodology from (Revised 1996 IPCC Guidelines, 1997).
+The recalculated values for 1990, 1992, 1994 and were obtained in years; the data for 1991 and 2003 were recalculated this year.